ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/03_AlphaFold_PAF/01_global_stability_analysis/processed_outputs/README.md

 # Processed Outputs

 This directory contains processed output files for the `03_AlphaFold_PAF` global stability analysis workflow.

+The folder label `03_AlphaFold_PAF` corresponds to the **public AlphaFold-derived KDM5C receptor setup** used in the manuscript.
+This receptor setup is referred to as **PAF**.

 ## Current contents